GiovanniGuadagnucci/PokeCoinBxblue/README.md

 - create an api version for third-party consumption, preferably in graphql (because this technology is amazing)

-- change the front end to a more interesting framework like react or vue
+- change the front end to a more interesting framework like react or vue, or at least implement hotwire and turbolink

 - implement new features such as: buy more than one pokemon at a time, graphical presentation of the wallet's history, more detailed transactions.